LIGHTHOUSE DAILY DEVOTION

 His glorious condescension is seen in the privilege of prayer.
 Why would the eternal God listen to and seriously consider our pleas?
 Why would God visit Abraham and confer with him before He destroyed Sodom and Gomorrah?
 Because of His condescension He loves us, cares for us and has come down to commune with us.

-What a more wonderful picture of God's condescension is seen in the incarnation of Christ!
+We are not privileged to serve the Lord because we attained such a lofty position, but rather, because He has made it available to us.
+What a more wonderful picture of God’s condescension is seen in the incarnation of Christ!
 God would become a man and take upon Himself the form of a servant, that He might redeem fallen man through His vicarious death on the cross, O what a Savior!
+Our souls rejoice and marvel at this great truth, that God would come to us, commune with us, and commit to us, so that one day we could be with Him for all eternity.